 This Is Why You're Always Hungry, According to Science

-After extensive analysis, the researchers found a correlation between sleep deprivation and overeating, with those lacking sleep eating an extra 385 calories on average the next day.
-What’s worse, most of those calories were from fat, as sleep-deprived participants also tend to avoid protein and nutritious foods the next day.
-The team suspects that the greasy, high-calorie food serves as a sort of reward for those lacking sleep—a common side effect of sleep deprivation.
+It’s no secret that sleeping is paramount to a healthy and productive day, but besides making you groggy and coffee-addicted, it can affect your appetite.
+According to a study in The European Journal of Clinical Nutrition, there is a correlation between sleep deprivation and overeating, with those lacking sleep eating an extra 385 calories on average the next day.
+What’s worse is that most of those calories were from fat, as sleep-deprived participants also tend to avoid protein and nutritious foods the next day.
+Researchers suspect that the greasy, high-calorie food serves as a reward for those lacking sleep—a common side effect of sleep deprivation.

 The Solution: While recalibrating your sleep schedule is no easy feat, there are countless apps available on your smartphone that will provide guided meditations and track your movements while you sleep.

 Next time you feel hungry, ask yourself how much water you’ve had that day.
 A study in Physiology & Behavior found that participants “inappropriately” responded to feelings of hunger and thirst 62% of the time.
 That means that we often confuse thirst with hunger, turning to food instead of water, which our body needs.
 It’s not surprising, considering sensations for hunger and thirst come from the same part of the brain.
 In severe cases, hunger can even be a symptom of dehydration.